Rally Estonia

 Rally Estonia is a rallying event organised each year in Estonia.
 It is the largest and most high-profile motorsport event in the country and runs on smooth gravel roads in the south of the country, some of which are purpose-built for the rally.
-The city of Tartu hosts the ceremonial start and finish, with the rally headquarters and service park usually based in the Tehvandi Sports Center in Otepää.
+The city of Tartu hosts the ceremonial start and finish, with the rally headquarters and service park usually based in the Estonian National Museum in Tartu.
 From 2014 to 2016, Rally Estonia was a round of the FIA European Rally Championship.
 Rally Estonia was the official WRC Promotional Rally in 2019 and joined the World Rally Championship calendar in 2020.

 History

 2010–2013: Early years

 The inaugural event, known as Mad-Croc Rally Estonia for sponsorship reasons, was held in 2010 as a part of the Estonian Rally Championship.
-It was won by Markko Märtin who won all the special stages.
+It was won by Markko Märtin and Kristo Kraag who won all the special stages.
 In the following year, the rally became known as the auto24 Rally Estonia.
-Mads Østberg took back-to-back wins in 2011 and 2012 driving a Ford Fiesta RS WRC thus becoming the first two-time winner of Rally Estonia.
-Local driver Georg Gross won the rally in 2013.
+Mads Østberg and Jonas Andersson took back-to-back wins in 2011 and 2012 driving a Ford Fiesta RS WRC thus becoming the first two-time winners of Rally Estonia.
+Local driver Georg Gross together with co-driver Raigo Mõlder won the rally in 2013 in a Ford Focus RS WRC 08.

-2014–2016: ERC event
+2014–2016, 2024: ERC event

 In 2014 Rally Estonia became a round of the European Rally Championship.
-Ott Tänak won the rally driving a Ford Fiesta R5.
+Ott Tänak and Raigo Mõlder won the rally driving a Ford Fiesta R5.
 The 2014 edition was awarded with the ERC Rally of the Year Award.
-In 2015 Aleksey Lukyanuk made history as he took the overall win driving a R4 spec (ERC-2 category) Mitsubishi Lancer Evo X against more powerful R5 spec Ford Fiesta driven by Kajetan Kajetanowicz.
-In 2016 Lukyanuk was on the verge of defending his win, but crashed out from the lead on the penultimate stage, allowing Ralfs Sirmacis to take victory in his Škoda Fabia R5.
+In 2015 Aleksey Lukyanuk and Alexey Arnautov made history as they took the overall win driving a R4 spec (ERC-2 category) Mitsubishi Lancer Evo X against more powerful R5 spec Ford Fiesta driven by Kajetan Kajetanowicz and co-driver Jarosław Baran.
+In 2016 Lukyanuk and Arnautov were on the verge of defending their win, but crashed out from the lead on the penultimate stage, allowing Ralfs Sirmacis and Māris Kulšs to take victory in their Škoda Fabia R5.

+Rally Estonia made a quick a return to ERC calendar when in February 2023 WRC Promoter announced that Rally Liepāja would step up from the European Rally Championship to hold a World Rally Championship event under new name, Rally Latvia in 2024 and it was subject to speculation that it would replace Rally Estonia on the calendar.
+The 2024 WRC calendar was revealed in October 2023 with Rally Latvia being the eighth round of the thirteen-round championship and Rally Estonia was dropped from the calendar.
+In November 2023, FIA unveiled the European Rally Championship calendar for the 2024 season, and after a seven-year break, Rally Estonia was included in the calendar as round four of the eight-round championship.
+The organizers also announced that Rally Estonia would be part of the WRC calendar again in 2025.